wtsi-hgi/hgi-web/isomorphic-frontend/README.md

 ./boot.sh
 ```

-This will start the frontend behind a reverse proxy at `app/test` in the
+This will start the frontend behind a reverse proxy in the container,
-container, through port 80 by default.
+through port 80 by default.
+If the app needs to run from a non-root
+location, then the base path can be added as an [environment
+variable](.env) using the `BASE_PATH` key (e.g., `BASE_PATH=/app`).